nitinyadav003/Credit_Card_Financial_Report/README.md

     • Gender: Provides the ability to filter data by customer gender, enabling gender-based analysis.
     • Quarter: Enables users to filter and view data for specific quarters, facilitating a quarterly analysis of transactions.

-Project Insights- Week 53 (31st Dec)
+Report Insights- Week 53 (31st Dec)
    1) Week On Week change:
    • Revenue increased by 28.8%.
    • Total Transaction Amount increased by 35%.